Visiting Lake Garda, Sirmione and Desenzano del Garda in Italy

-Not to be compared with Lake Garda, which is the largest lake in all of Italy , was Okauchee Lake where my paternal grandmother had a home, and because of that, I got to often swim in the lake during the summer and enjoy ice skating on that same lake in the winter-time.
+Not to be compared with Lake Garda which is the largest lake in all of Italy was Okauchee Lake where my paternal grandmother had a home.
+Because of that I often got to swim in the lake during the summer and enjoy ice skating on that same lake in the wintertime.

 Of course the scenery is gorgeous!
-The few photos that were taken by my hubby prove that point as well as the videos that I found which attest to those attributes.
+The few photos that were taken by my hubby prove that point as well as the videos that I found which attest to its beauty.

 Into this largest of all Italian lakes juts a sizable peninsula at the southern part of Lake Garda dividing the lower portion of the lake almost equally from the shoreline.
 This is where Sirmione is located.